DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "...I see."

-Kay looked at towel that Rinne was holding, and then at cracked window.
+Kai looked at towel that Rinne was holding, and then at cracked window.

 "It seems there are drops of water on glass, as if left towel."